 This is my favorite all-around mono line for trout and steelhead fishing with spinning reels.

-I know many river anglers and other guides that also use this line.
+I know many river anglers and other guides that also really like this line.

-It works great on any type of fishing reel.
+It works great on any type of fishing reel and for all methods.

 The key features are